 Purchases and sales of investments are recorded on a trade-date basis.
 Dividends are recorded on the ex-dividend date.
-Net appreciation includes the Plan's gains and losses on investments bought and sold as well as held during the year.
+Interest income is recorded on the accrual basis.
+Net appreciation (depreciation) includes the Plan's gains and losses on investments bought and sold as well as held during the year.